cdcummings10/data-structures-and-algorithms.NET/Challenges/LinkedLists/README.md

 .kthFromTheEnd(index) which retrieves the value of a node that is kth from the end of the list.

+.mergeLists(linkedList1, linkedList2) which merges two linked lists together in a zipper pattern.
+1.1 -> 2.1 -> 1.2 -> etc.

 ---

 ## Approach